Loss of Limb and Workers' Compensation in Portland

 If you suffered an amputation injury or loss of a limb in a workplace accident in Portland or surrounding areas of Oregon, you have the right to seek money in a workers’ compensation claim.
 At Jodie Anne Phillips Polich, P.C., our team can help you pursue the full extent of the compensation you deserve.

-Contact us today to learn more in a free case evaluation and advice about how our law firm can help you seek the benefits you need.
+Contact us online or call our office at 503-654-1388 today for a free case evaluation and advice about how our law firm can help you seek the benefits you need.

 What Is Amputation or Loss of Limb?